-the Coalition for Disaster Resilient Infrastructure (also called the CDRI) a coalition of international agencies and over 30 member countries working towards promoting the resilience of infrastructure systems to climate and disaster risks in support of sustainable development;
+40 the Coalition for Disaster Resilient Infrastructure (also called the CDRI) a coalition of international agencies and over 30 member countries working towards promoting the resilience of infrastructure systems to climate and disaster risks in support of

+- 43 sustainable development; - 44

-the Infrastructure for Resilient Island States (called as IRIS), an initiative dedicated to promote resilient, sustainable and inclusive infrastructure development in Small Island Developing States; and the Leadership Group on Industry Transition (called LeadIT), to foster collaboration among decision-makers in public and private sectors towards accelerating industry transition.
+45 the Infrastructure for Resilient Island States (called as IRIS), an initiative dedicated to

+46 promote resilient, sustainable and inclusive infrastructure development in Small 47 Island Developing States; and

+49 the Leadership Group on Industry Transition (called LeadIT), to foster collaboration

+50 among decision-makers in public and private sectors towards accelerating industry 51 transition.
-To bring individual behavioral changes at the forefront of the global climate action narrative, India has also launched the Mission LiFE, the Lifestyle for Environment, which envisions replacing the prevalent use-and-dispose economy with a circular economy.

-Through various initiatives, Mr President, India has been assisting developing countries in scaling up the use of renewable energy, capacity-building and disaster risk reduction, including through sharing of climate information and early warning.

-Mr President, even as the request by COSIS affords an opportunity to the Tribunal to examine the obligations of States to protect and preserve the marine environment, bringing in newer aspects such as ocean warming, sea-level rise, ocean acidification caused by greenhouse gases and climate change impacts, it is submitted that the Tribunal should be mindful that we live in an unequal world where capacities of developing countries to combat climate change are limited.
-Developed countries must lead by example and fulfil their obligations under the UNFCCC and the Paris Agreement in good faith.

-Finally, Mr President, distinguished members of the Tribunal, even as the Tribunal has been called upon to clarify and provide guidance with respect to obligations of States to protect and preserve the marine environment, India submits that the Tribunal should be mindful that the UNFCCC and the Paris Agreement is the specialized multilateral legal regime to address climate change and its impacts, including on the marine environment.

-Mr President, India concludes its oral statement, and I thank you for your attention.

-THE PRESIDENT: Thank you, Mr Rangreji.

-We have now reached 4:15.
-At this stage, the Tribunal will withdraw for a break of 30 minutes.
+1 To bring individual behavioral changes at the forefront of the global climate action 2 narrative, India has also launched the Mission LiFE, the Lifestyle for Environment, 3 which envisions replacing the prevalent use-and-dispose economy with a circular 4 economy.
+5 6 Through various initiatives, Mr President, India has been assisting developing 7 countries in scaling up the use of renewable energy, capacity-building and disaster 8 risk reduction, including through sharing of climate information and early warning.
+9 10 Mr President, even as the request by COSIS affords an opportunity to the Tribunal to examine the obligations of States to protect and preserve the marine environment, 11 12 bringing in newer aspects such as ocean warming, sea-level rise, ocean acidification 13 caused by greenhouse gases and climate change impacts, it is submitted that the Tribunal should be mindful that we live in an unequal world where capacities of 14 15 developing countries to combat climate change are limited.
+Developed countries must lead by example and fulfil their obligations under the UNFCCC and the Paris 16 Agreement in good faith.
+17 18 19 Finally, Mr President, distinguished members of the Tribunal, even as the Tribunal 20 has been called upon to clarify and provide guidance with respect to obligations of 21 States to protect and preserve the marine environment, India submits that the 22 Tribunal should be mindful that the UNFCCC and the Paris Agreement is the 23 specialized multilateral legal regime to address climate change and its impacts, 24 including on the marine environment.
+25 26 Mr President, India concludes its oral statement, and I thank you for your attention.
+27 28 THE PRESIDENT: Thank you, Mr Rangreji.
+29 30 We have now reached 4:15.
+At this stage, the Tribunal will withdraw for a break of 31 30 minutes.
 We will continue the hearing at 4:45.

-THE CLERK OF THE TRIBUNAL: All rise.

-(Short break)

-THE PRESIDENT: Please be seated.

-I now give the floor to the representative of Nauru, Ms Adire, to make her statement.

-You have the floor, please.

-MS ADIRE: Mr President, distinguished members of the Tribunal, my name is Anastasia Francilia Adire, and, together with the other members of our delegation, Professor Eirik Bjorge and Ms Joan Yang, I represent the Republic of Nauru in these proceedings.
+32 33 34 (Short break) 35 36 THE PRESIDENT: I now give the floor to the representative of Nauru, Ms Adire, to 37 make her statement.
+38 39 You have the floor, please.
+40 41 MS ADIRE: Mr President, distinguished members of the Tribunal, my name is 42 Anastasia Francilia Adire, and, together with the other members of our delegation, 43 Professor Eirik Bjorge and Ms Joan Yang, I represent the Republic of Nauru in these 44 proceedings.
 I will begin by opening Nauru's oral statement.
-I will then be followed by Professor Bjorge, who will deal with certain technical interpretations of international law.
+I will then be followed by 45 Professor Bjorge, who will deal with certain technical interpretations of international 46 law.
 After his presentation, I will conclude Nauru's oral submissions.

-It is an honour for me to appear in this capacity before the Tribunal.
-The highest respect in which Nauru holds this Tribunal needs no further demonstration.
-It is attested by Nauru's participation in the important advisory proceedings in Responsibilities and Obligations of States sponsoring persons and entities with respect to activities in the Area.25
+47 48 It is an honour for me to appear in this capacity before the Tribunal.
+The highest 49 respect in which Nauru holds this Tribunal needs no further demonstration.
+It is 50 attested by Nauru's participation in the important advisory proceedings in

+Responsibilities and Obligations of States sponsoring persons and entities with respect to activities in the Area.1